PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

 ## Introduction

-Once you have created [Virtual Goods](./README.md) on the Portal, you can now incorporate them in your game.
-This tutorial will show you how to buy and consume goods using a shop interface.
+Once you've created [Virtual Goods](./README.md) on the Portal, you can incorporate them in your game.

+This tutorial shows you how to buy and consume goods using a shop interface:

 **Creating a 'Grant Currency' Event**

   * To help test the Virtual Goods, create an Event on the portal which takes an attribute of type NUMBER.
-  * Using Cloud code, accredit the player an amount of currency passed in through the NUMBER attribute.
+  * Using Cloud Code, accredit the player an amount of currency passed in through the NUMBER attribute.

 **Creating the Buy and Consume functions**